Trump pushes to move Stormy Daniels hush money case brought by Manhattan DA Alvin Bragg to federal court

 Trump’s lawyers contend there was no underlying crime and he shouldn’t have been charged with felonies.

-Blanche said the allegations are an “exclusive federal concern” that shouldn’t go forward before a jury in lower Manhattan’s 100 Centre St., state courthouse, where Trump pleaded not guilty to the charges in April.
+Blanche said the allegations are an “exclusive federal concern” that shouldn’t go forward before a jury in lower Manhattan’s state courthouse, where Trump pleaded not guilty to the charges in April.

 Trump’s legal team has identified multiple arguments they could make in federal court, Blanche said.